 Dr. Joshua McAfee is the founder and CEO of the McAfee Institute, a major provider of professional training to law enforcement investigators across the world.
 He earned his bachelor’s and master’s from Colorado Technical University before pursuing a PhD from the Chicago School of Psychology.
 Prior to founding the institute, McAfee spent over 20 years in law enforcement, where he specialized in fraud and cybercrime investigations.
 His career has seen him collaborate across numerous federal agencies, including the FBI, DOD, and DEA.
 In addition to his work at the institute, McAfee has been a prolific writer, authoring blogs, whitepapers, academic articles, and over a dozen books.

-Patrick O’Guinn is the program chair of the graduate digital forensics and cyber investigation program at the University of Maryland University College.
+Patrick O’Guinn is the program chair of the graduate digital forensics and cyber investigation program at the University of Maryland Global Campus.
 He earned his JD from the University of California’s Hastings College of Law, and his MPA from Golden Gate University.

 David Shapiro is a distinguished lecturer at John Jay College of Criminal Justice, where he teaches classes in forensic accounting and white-collar crime.
 He’s also the coordinator of John Jay’s fraud examination and financial forensics (FEFF) program He earned both his JD and his MBA from Seton Hall University.